 The double pulse test is done with an inductive load and a power supply.
 The inductor is used to replicate circuit conditions in a converter design.
 The power supply is used to provide voltage to the inductor.
 An arbitrary function generator is used to output pulses that triggers the gate of the MOSFET and thus turns it on to start conduction of current.

-How to set up and perform a double pulse test
+How to generate gate drive signals for a double pulse test

-- Arbitrary function generator – The Tektronix AFG31000 has a built-in double pulse application to create the pulses with varying pulse widths
+A function generator may be used to generate the gate drive signal to perform a double pulse test.
+The Tektronix AFG31000 has a built-in double pulse application to create the pulses with varying pulse widths.

 How to measure turn-on and turn-off timing and energy losses

 Typical double pulse test waveforms are captured and measured using an oscilloscope.
 In order to calculate the turn-on and the turn-off parameters, we look at the falling edge of the first pulse and the rising edge of the second pulse.
 Care must be taken in setting the gating regions, since any inconsistency will impact repeatability.
 Even with care, consistent results can be elusive due to ringing caused by parasitics.

 The Wide Bandgap Double Pulse Test application (Opt.
 WBG-DPT) on the 4/5/6 Series B MSO offers precise double-pulse measurements that make testing easier.
 The application offers automated switching, timing, and diode reverse recovery measurements per JEDEC and IEC standards.
 Detailed configuration options enable analyzing real world waveforms and testing beyond standards specification.
 For more information, refer to the short video in the link below.

 Measure reverse recovery